Codium-ai/pr-agent/README.md

 </div>
 <div style="text-align:left;">

-CodiumAI `pr-agent` is an open-source tool aiming to help developers review PRs faster and more efficiently.
+CodiumAI `PR-Agent` is an open-source tool aiming to help developers review PRs faster and more efficiently.
 It automatically analyzes the PR and can provide several types of feedback:

 **Auto-Description**: Automatically generating PR description - name, type, summary, and code walkthrough.
 \